xxkonn/smart-home-ml-task/README.md

 | **estimators_900** | 96.30% | 78.28% | **Optimal overall performance** |

 **Recommendation**: Use `estimators_900` for production - it achieves the best balance of 96.30% accuracy, 78.28% F1-score, and computational efficiency.

+## Productionization Strategy

+### Model Deployment Architecture

+For productionizing this smart home anomaly detection system, I propose a hybrid edge-cloud architecture that balances performance, privacy, and scalability:

+#### Edge Deployment
+- **Model Selection**: Deploy the Isolation Forest model directly on the smart home hub (edge device)
+	- Lightweight & efficient: Runs with millisecond inference on constrained hardware.
+	- Privacy-preserving: Sensor data stays local; no need to send raw data to the cloud.
+	- Adaptable: By monitoring false positives (FPs) and false negatives (FNs), we can detect when user living patterns shift (seasonal changes, new appliances).
+	- Retraining: The hub model should be retrained every 2–4 weeks on recent data to stay up to date with evolving household patterns.

+#### Cloud Integration
+- **Purpose**: Leverage cloud resources for model improvement and large-scale pattern analysis
+- **Implementation**:
+	- Cloud model training: Long-term data (months to years) from multiple homes could train more expressive models.
+  - Provide model updates and improvements back to edge devices
+- **Privacy Consideration**:
+  - User need to aggree with data sharing.

+### Serving Strategy: Real-time vs. Batch Processing

+A perfect balence is always using correct modem base on demand.
+For some of the alarm such as night intrusion, we need to trigger immediately.
+For other alarm such as refrigerator door left open, we can wait for a long time for better results.
+Therefore, we need to use different strategy for different alarm.

+#### Real-time Inference

+- **Urgency-based alarm strategy**
+Different anomalies have different urgency levels, and the serving approach should match the criticality of the event:
+  - Immediate / Critical (static rules, no delay)
+	- Examples:
+        - Gas leak detected
+        - Smoke/CO₂ spike
+        - Unexpected window/door open at night

+- **Fast / Near Real-Time**: Isolation Forest, short windows
+	- Examples:
+        - Air conditioner failure during a heatwave
+        - Freezer power cut or flatlined consumption
+        - Unusual motion pattern (ouside) during the night

+#### Batch Processing
+Isolation Forest by itself does not capture long-term temporal persistence — it only sees the features provided at inference time.
+While engineered time-window features (e.g., rolling means, streak counters) can extend its usefulness, some anomaly types require modeling longer sequences or non-linear temporal dependencies.

+- **For example**: analyzed using more complex models such as LSTMs, CNNs, or Transformers.
+These models can detect:
+	-   Gradual appliance degradation (e.g., rising energy consumption over weeks)
+	-   Seasonal behavior shifts (summer vs. winter usage)
+    -   Rodents animal appearance increases (Burrow under foundations, chew insulation, wires, and even plastic pipes.)

+### Performance Monitoring and Model Maintenance

+#### Monitoring Strategy
+- **Local Metrics**: Track False Positive (FP) and False Negative (FN) rates on the edge device
+- **Pattern Drift Detection**: Monitor when FP/FN rates increase, indicating lifestyle pattern shifts

+#### Retraining Schedule
+Human are unpredictable, and lifestyle patterns change over time.
+Therefore, we need to retrain the model frequently to stay up to date with evolving household patterns.

+- **Frequent Updates**: Retrain every 2-4 weeks based on local pattern drift indicators
+- **Incremental Learning**: Continuously update model parameters with new normal patterns
+- **Emergency Retraining**: Trigger immediate retraining when anomaly rates exceed thresholds